10 Things Not To Say To An Adoptee

 I am sure adopted parents mean well, after all, many birth mothers do relinquish us in the hope we will have a better quality of life, often when they are tragically unable to provide for us themselves.
 So it’s natural, I suppose, that they want us to know the great sacrifice our mothers made especially when these sacrifices led to the beginning or enlargement of their own families.
 The problem is from a cognitive perspective children do not reason like adults – they do not understand the troubles that lead to adoption: how financially it may not be viable to raise a child if you have no home or no money for food or warmth, how relationships breakdown or how they never really begin, the stigma that followed women around like a bull’s-eye on their back in decades gone by – when you tell them their mother loved them so much she gave them away, what they hear is simply love = abandonment.

-Rather than abstract ideas of what our birth mother may/or may not have done, it’s more important to be clear and honest with children so they can begin to make sense of what happened to them and to understand their own narrative and even if it’s painful and difficult, we have to be pragmatic enough to understand there is really no alternative.
-Adopted parents usually know some details about the situation leading up to their child’s adoption and a little about birth parents, and in many ways this is wonderful as they get explore the child’s story with them, even if information is limited, and provide the emotional support they desperately need as the pages unfold.
+Rather than abstract ideas of what our birth mother may/or may not have done, it’s more important to be clear and honest with children so they can begin to make sense of what happened to them and to understand their own narrative, even if it’s painful and difficult.
+Adopted parents usually know some details about the situation leading up to their child’s adoption and a little about birth parents, and in many ways this is a chance to explore the child’s story with them, even if information is limited, and provide the emotional support the child so desperately needs.

 3) Please Don’t Call My Birth Mother A Slut:

 My birth mother, like so many, had to ‘hide her shame’– maybe not in one of the many ghastly mother and baby homes that once existed – a throwback to 19th century workhouses – but from her family and the wider community in which she lived.
 The stigma still existed, even in 1979, the year I was born, and although in just a few short years single parents would start popping up on censuses, it didn’t matter at the time.